Killing of Charley Leundeu Keunang

-The killing of Charley Leundeu Keunang, a 43-year-old Cameroonian national, occurred in Los Angeles, California, on March 1, 2015.
-He was shot by three Los Angeles Police Department officers.
+On March 1, 2015, Charley Leundeu Keunang, a 43-year-old Cameroonian national, was fatally shot by three Los Angeles Police Department officers.

 On December 1, 2016, the Los Angeles County District Attorney's Office announced that no criminal charges would be filed against the officers who shot Keunang, and that they considered it an act of self-defense.
 Later on May 10, 2018, the Superior Court of California ruled that an officer used an unreasonable amount of force against Keunang and the case was settled with paying his family $1.95 million by the city.